 Item Number 10.
 U.S. Social Security Number (Required).
-INA Section 213A(i) requires you to include your U.S. Social Security Number on Form I-864.
-If you do not have a U.S. Social Security Number, you must obtain one before submitting Form I-864.
+The Immigration and Nationality Act (INA) section 213A(i) requires you to include your U.S. Social Security Number on Form I-864.
+If you do not have a U.S. Social Security Number, you must obtain one before executing Form I-864.
 If you do not provide your information, USCIS cannot accept your Form I-864, and the intending immigrants may not immigrate to the United States.
 USCIS may use your U.S. Social Security Number to verify and, if necessary, to enforce your obligations under Form I-864.